 - Trace alongside seam lines of every part, on the top of your paper, to obtain a more accurate shape.
-If there are curves to follow you can clip the corners of the paper and overlap them back with each other to make a dart effect.
+If there are curves to follow, you can clip the corners of the paper and overlap them back with each other to make a dart effect.

 - Repeat the third and fourth steps on every other part of your sofa, and remove the additional pieces of paper as you go in order for them not to get in the way.
 Trim alongside the drawn lines to obtain a paper pattern for every sectional piece of the sofa.
-Be certain to leave additional paper at the corners of the armrests, as well as middle sections which may be tucked into creases.
+Be certain to leave additional paper at the corners of the armrests, as well as middle sections that may be tucked into creases.

 - Transfer paper patterns to the muslin fabric, and trace 2” away from the outer corners of the paper to make seam allowances.
 Trim muslin test pieces alongside those lines and label every piece using your fabric pencil.

-Adjust Fit of Sofa Pattern
+Adjust the Fit of the Sofa Pattern

-Sew Sofa Slip cover Together
+Sew Sofa Slipcover Together

 - Trim seam allowances to one inch.
 Trace over all of the basting lines using your fabric pencil, which includes the darts.
 Take the basting stitches out.